-If clients show a lot of pushbacks, which is not uncommon in insurance, it’s easy to blame yourself and want to spend more time on Netflix than actually working.
-In a solitary environment, there’s a lot of space of negative self-talk when it comes to work.
-It’s easier to give up on a task that is difficult, than to ask for help when no one is physically around you.
+If clients give you significant pushback, which is not uncommon in insurance, it’s easy to blame yourself and want to spend more time watching Netflix than actually working.
+In a solitary environment, there’s a lot of space for developing a negative attitude when it comes to work.
+It’s easier to give up on a task that is difficult than to ask for help when no one is physically around you.

 Appealing to an older audience

-That means, that while senior citizens may prefer to do things face-to-face, they are open to online transactions if the website is accessible and easy for them to use.
+That means that while senior citizens may prefer to do things face-to-face, they are open to online transactions if the website is accessible and easy for them to use.
 A website with a great UI/UX is a good start to this.
-Also offer services based on your client’s level of comfort, for example, do they prefer phone calls or digital meets?
+Be sure to offer services based on your clients’ level of comfort.
+For example, do they prefer phone calls or digital meetings?
 Give your clients options.